redkite-labs/redkitecms-docs/book/add-custom-block.rst

     Target directory [/home/RedKite/www/RedKiteCmsSandbox/src]:

-The generator asks you to choose the format you prefer because the standard Bundles' generator asks for that, but, at the moment, RedKite ignores your choice and uses the annotation type by default:
+The generator asks you to choose the format you prefer because the standard Bundles' generator asks for that, but, at the moment, RedKite CMS ignores your choice and uses the annotation type by default:

 .. code-block:: text